Dorson/Constitution-of-Mars/Right-and-Constitution-of-Planet-Mars.md

-# The Universal Rights and the Constitution of Planet Mars.
+# ☆☆☆ The Constitution of Planet Mars ☆☆☆

 The legal principles of our brave civilization are created as a logical abstraction from this declaration of basic rights on Planet Mars.